 - Education, Legal, and Office Support

 - Transportation and Repair

 Each of these career fields consists of several different potential jobs.
-In the realm of computer and engineering, individuals who enter the field of Computer User Support Specialists can look forward to significant earning.
-The median annual wage for this job was $50,210, and there as an estimated 55,000 jobs in this role anticipated to open up by 2016.
+In the realm of computer and engineering, individuals who enter the field of Computer User Support Specialists can look forward to significant earnings.
+The median annual wage for this job was $52,270 (May 2019).
 When thinking about what makes a good return on investment, people should consider more than the money they’re likely to make.
 They should also think about whether they’ll be able to get a job in a specific role.
 People studying to enter the field of Computer User Support Specialists can anticipate a good balance of healthy income and high job availability.
 Web Developers made a median annual wage that was much higher, $67,990, but there were only an anticipated 14,600 jobs anticipated to open up by 2026.

 Another career field that people often enter includes education, legal, and office support.
 This is one area where the income earnings are not expected to be as high when compared to those who enter a computer field.
 On the other hand, there are many more jobs anticipated to be available, meaning that people more concerned about getting a job upon leaving school may want to consider a job in this field.
 For example, the median annual wage in the field of Bookkeeping and Accounting was $39,240, but there were an anticipated 186,400 jobs in this field opening up by 2026.
 For someone concerned with higher wages, paralegals and assistants made a median wage of $50,410.
 However, only 34,700 jobs were anticipated to open up in this field.